phillip-kruger/phillip-kruger.github.io/_posts/2018-05-15-graphql_on_wildfly_swarm.md

     }
 ```

-(added a umlaut on the u of Kruger, now it should be "Krüger")
+(added a umlaut on the u of Kruger, now it should be Krüger)

 #### Delete